TKForgeron/OCPPM/README.md

     - Check figure and table placement (as LaTeX often has trouble handling large ones) and overall style.
     - Check usage of "flattening", "native", and "aggregation" AND "will"
     - Check spelling/grammar/flow of the whole document
+    - Check cardinality in all data models
+    - Remove all striked through text
 - Acknowledgements
     - Express my gratefulness towards those who helped me.
 - Abstract